 • Meets OTN requirements for privacy and security

-• Is easy for patients to use on their own or provided devices
+• Is easy for patients to use their own provided devices

 • Securely stores all biometric and questionnaire data

-• Delivers alerts and regular reports to the patient’s CRPM team
+• Delivers alerts and regular reports to the patient’s CRCM team

 • Gives the patient’s family and caregivers the ability to be virtually engaged as part of the circle of care.

 The fit-for-purpose program tailors the team and the technology to meet the patient’s unique needs.
-CRPM patients are able to:
+CRCM patients are able to:

 • Connect to their care team via messaging and virtual visits